...

 5. Boosting Immune Function with a Nutritious Diet

-immunity boosting
+immunity boosting scaled

 A robust immune system is your body’s first line of defense against illness and infection.
 Nutrition plays a pivotal role in strengthening your immune response, helping to fend off diseases effectively.
 Here are some insights into how various nutrients bolster your immune system: